-Households who want to cease the heating service (because they have decided to heat their home in a more economical or environmentally friendly way) are confronted with cease charges (of up to 5000 euro), while it is legally not allowed to charge a ‘penalty’ for ceasing a service.
+Households who want to stop the heating service (because they have decided to heat their home in a more economical or environmentally friendly way) are confronted with a disconnection fee (of up to 5000 euro), while it is legally not allowed to charge a ‘penalty’ for cancelling a service.

 Forced to connect